krabbypattified/asteroids/README.md

+# Work-in-progress
-__NOTE__ The implementation of Asteroids is currently a work-in-progress.
+The implementation of Asteroids is currently a work-in-progress.
 The code will be made available on GitHub once it is complete.

 # Asteroids